-A record of each unsuccessful applicant will be retained by the Executive Director for a period of eighteen (18) months following rejection of the applicant.
+A record of each unsuccessful applicant will be retained by the County Administrator and/or the Department Head in accordance with the requirements of the Local Records Act.
 The record shall contain the following information:

 - a.
 Sources of recruitment; - b.
 Advertisements for the position; - c.
 Letters of non-acceptance sent to candidates; and, - d.
 Copies of any rating sheets used in selection and rejection of candidates.